-Windows 11 might be the latest version of Windows, but if you still use Windows 10 and need to "clean install" the operating system, or install or upgrade to it for the first time on an older PC, you'll need an ISO File.
+Windows 11 might be the latest version of Windows, but if you still use Windows 10 and need to "clean install" the operating system, or install or upgrade to it for the first time on an older PC, you'll need a Windows 10 ISO file.

 The best way to get a Windows 10 ISO file is from Microsoft.
 To get started, head to the Windows 10 download page.
 Under the header that says Create Windows 10 installation media, select the Download tool now button.

-Step 1: Next, a dialogue box will ask you if you want to save a program called "MediaCreationTool21H2.exe."
-Click Save file.
-This will download the file to your computer.
+Step 1: Next, a dialogue box will ask you if you want to save a program called "MediaCreationTool22H2.exe."
+Select Save file.
+The Windows 10 ISO download will begin downloading to your computer.

-Step 2: Now, create your ISO file.
-Once downloaded, this ISO download tool makes it easy to turn any USB key into a bootable Windows 10 installer and allows you to download the Windows 10 ISO file for future use.
+Step 2: Once downloaded, this ISO download tool makes it easy to turn any USB key into a bootable Windows 10 installer and allows you to download the Windows 10 ISO file for future use.
 When the tool downloads, run it.
-A terms-of-use screen will pop up, and you’ll need to then click Accept.
+A terms-of-use screen will pop up, and you’ll need to then select Accept.
 You must then confirm whether you want to upgrade your current PC or create installation media for another PC.

-Step 3: Select Create installation media (USB flash drive, DVD, or ISO file) for another PC and then click Next.
+Step 3: Select Create installation media (USB flash drive, DVD, or ISO file) for another PC and then select Next.
 Select the language, architecture, and edition of Windows you prefer.
 It’s usually best to check the box for Use the recommended options for this PC.
-Click *Next *when you’re ready.
+Select Next when you’re ready.

-If you’re running Windows 8 or newer, you can upgrade your PC or laptop to Windows 10 by mounting the ISO file you just downloaded — just double-click it.
+If you’re running Windows 8, you can upgrade your PC or laptop to Windows 10 by mounting the ISO file you just downloaded — just double-select it.
 Windows will display the ISO as though it is a DVD drive.

 Step 1: From here, you can install Windows 10.
 Just open Setup.exe, and the installer will open.
 Then choose to install Windows 10 in place, leaving your files and programs.
 All necessary data will transfer from the ISO to your computer, which will eventually restart to complete the installation.